TheRobBrennan/demo-monorepo-create-react-app/README.md

 //  + babel - This setup configures our component to transpile with Babel 7 for React
 //    - IMPORTANT: Note that because we initially installed components like `react`, `react-dom`, `@babel/core@^7.0.0-0` etc we do not need to install them here

+// Create a source directory and our component
+$ mkdir src
+$ cd src
+$ touch index.js

 ```